Introduction to SAFE

 5: lnHWE_A n_AA, n_Aa, n_aa

-• ...: Named vectors (numeric) of the variables required by the selected effect size formula (see eff_size()).
+• ...: Named vectors (numeric) of the variables required by the selected effect size (run eff_size() for a list of accepted effect sizes).
 All supplied vectors must have identical lengths.
 The required variable names depend on effect_type and must match the vars_required field for that effect in data/effect_size_formulas.csv (see eff_size()).
 If a paired design is requested and r is not supplied, it defaults to 0.5; for non-paired designs, r defaults to 0.

 • effect_type: Character (scalar).
 Name of the effect size to compute, matching a name value in data/effect_size_formulas.csv (run eff_size() for accepted effect size names).
 If no effect size name is provided, the function returns a lookup table of available effect sizes and their required variables and exits.